jabuxas/abyss/README.md

 abyss is a basic single user http server made for uploading files (logs, images) and then sharing them to the internet

-note: this is a project made for learning purposes, you should use other more mature projects if running in production
+note: this is a project made for learning purposes, you should use other more mature projects if running in production. probably.

 ## table of contents